wolfskaempf/jurymatic/README.md

 ### Windows

 _You need at least version 3.0 of PowerShell.
 It is built-in starting from Windows 8.
-If you are using Windows 7 or lower, you will have to upgrade PowerShell to the latest version._You
+If you are using Windows 7 or lower, you will have to upgrade PowerShell to the latest version._

 1. Download the latest release from the releases section.
 2. Unpack it and open the folder it contains.